“I’m thrilled to announce I’ve been appointed Mum’s Power of Attorney,” said no-one ever in the history of sibling rivalry.

 Addressing the what, a Power of Attorney (PoA) is a legal document through which one person, the principal, provides authority to another, to act on their behalf.
 It provides powers to make decisions about personal matters like, property, financial obligations, assets, investments, etc.

-To download and use this content, make sure you're logged in then hit the Download button and choose 'Save as' to keep the document.
+To download and use this content, make sure you're logged in to the Library then hit the Download button.

 No login details?
-Register above for full access.
+Register here for full access.